Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-05.md

 }
 ```

-You need a short year also.
 Create a getter for `yr`.
 This should return the two-digit year.
 Use `%` to get this:

 ```js
 1983 % 100 = 83